pinheiroGroup/Kinbiont.jl/docs/src/06_examples_fit/index.md

 ```

-We define a new model where some parameters (`a`, `V_S`)  are unknown and need to be fitted, to do that we put them to nothing in the data struct:
+We define a new model where some parameters (`a`, `V_S`)  are unknown and need to be fitted, to do that, we put them to nothing in the data struct:

 ```julia
 # Define a new model with unknown parameters